ElkeDeZitter/Xtrapol8/README.md

 An introduction into Fourier difference maps, structure factor extrapolation and the software itself can be found on the [youtube channel of CCP4](https://www.youtube.com/watch?v=H21L3-M_ge4)

 If Xtrapol8 was useful in your project, please cite us: De Zitter, E., Coquelle, N., Oeser, P., Barends, T. R. M., Colletier, J.-P., [Xtrapol8 enables automatic elucidation of low-occupancy intermediate-states in crystallographic studies](https://doi.org/10.1038/s42003-022-03575-7), Communications Biology, 5(1):640, 2022.

+New in version 1.2.0:<br />
+Untreated extrapolated electron density maps ("keep_no_fill") are now automatically added to the output, allowing easy comparison of negative_and_missing strategies. <br />
+See release notes and manual for more info and other new features.

 <!-- GETTING STARTED -->
 ## Getting Started